Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-3/lesson-3.md

 The Dog API documentation explains which parameters are available and what they do.

-Once the data returns, simply supply it back to the caller of `fetchBreeds` as an object with the breeds value being all the breeds data the API returned, as well as a `totalBreeds` value, which will be a numerical value of the total number of breeds the API has to offer.
+Once the data returns, supply it back to the caller of `fetchBreeds` as an object with the breeds value being all the breeds data the API returned, as well as a `totalBreeds` value, which will be a numerical value of the total number of breeds the API has to offer.
 You’ll be using this later to page the results.

 ### Define the fetchPictures() Function